The Variational Method of Moments

 \subsection{Consistency}

 We first provide some sufficient assumptions in order to ensure that our kernel VMM estimator is consistent; that is, $\hat\theta_n^{\text{K-VMM}} \to \theta_0$ in probability.
-Before we present these assumptions, we define the following key quantity for analysis, which we will reference below.
+Before we present these assumptions, we define the conditional covariance function of the moment problem: